hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-cmd-line.md

 ## Digging Deeper

 * `scripts/download-hyperledger.sh` This is a shell script that will download and tag the docker images for Hyperledger v0.6.
-It is important to note that this script will also delete the Fabric Composer Connection Profiles.
+It is important to note that this script will also delete the {{site.data.conrefs.composer_full}} Connection Profiles.
 This is important if you have connected to other Hyperledger Fabrics, or have changed the default ports that Hyperledger uses.`npm install` uses this script.

 * `scripts/start-hyperledger.sh` This is a shell script that starts the Hyperledger Fabric, this will also wait to make sure the Hyperledger fabric has started.
 `npm run startHLF` can also be used to call this script.
 * `scripts/stop-hyperledger.sh` This is the opposite of the start script, and will stop the Hyperledger Fabric - but it critically does not delete or remove any state.
 Therefore it canbe restarted with the start script.  `npm run stopHLF` can also be used to call this script.
 * `scripts/teardown.sh` This will stop and remove all the docker images related to Hyperledger fabric.
-This can be used to do an effective clean-up of the Hyperledger Fabric and the Fabric Composer Connection Profiles.
+This can be used to do an effective clean-up of the Hyperledger Fabric and the {{site.data.conrefs.composer_full}} Connection Profiles.

 **Composer CLI**